What is a RET gene?

 Do you have RET gene mutation symptoms?

-RET is an extremely important gene and having a mutation in these genes can lead to literally hundreds of health problems, here are just some of the major symptoms to look out for:
+RET is an extremely important gene.
+But having a mutation in these genes can lead to literally hundreds of health problems.
+There are just some of the major symptoms to look out for:

 - Gastrointestinal problems